UCF returns to form in blowout home win over No. 23 Texas Tech

 “This league is unforgiving and so if you don’t find ways to respond right away, it can snowball quickly,” said UCF coach Johnny Dawkins.
 “It can go either way for you, good or bad, and we had a tough patch.
 But as tough as it was, it helped us get better in many ways and our guys got more connected.”

-“[Over] the past four games, other teams have imposed their wills on us,” said Johnson, who had 5 assists and 3 rebounds.
+“[Over] the past four games, other teams have imposed their wills on us,” said Johnson, who had five assists and three rebounds.
 “We wanted to come out and take the first punch tonight and we did that.”

 UCF went on a 20-3 scoring run to finish the game.